Local Regulations

 Inspection Process

-- Initial Property Assessment: Conduct a thorough assessment of the property to identify specific cleaning needs and potential hazards.
+- Initial Assessment: Conduct an initial walkthrough of the property to identify areas requiring cleaning and any hazardous materials present.